Elletra/BLPP/README.md

 `-e`, `--output-empty` Forces creation of processed files that are empty.

 `-X`, `--cli` Makes the program operate as a command-line interface that takes no keyboard input and closes immediately upon completion or failure.
 (Incompatible with `--watch`)

+## Building

+### Windows

+To build for Windows:

+1. Open in Visual Studio 2022 (or later)
+2. Right-click on the `BLPP` project and click "Publish"
+3. Create a new profile with the "Folder" target
+4. Set the "Target Runtime" to `win-x64`
+5. Click "Show all settings" and set "Deployment mode" to `Self-contained`
+6. Click "Save" and then click the large "Publish" button in the top right corner

+### Linux

+To build for Linux:

+1. Install the .NET 8.0 SDK with `sudo apt-get update && sudo apt-get install -y dotnet-sdk-8.0`
+2. Navigate to the repo folder
+3. Build the project: `dotnet publish -a x64 --os linux -c Release --sc`

+### macOS

+To build for macOS:

+1. Don't.